 Where to Retire in Myrtle Beach and Home Prices

 Myrtle Beach has every type of retirement community option– from living in the heart of the city to all types of planned communities farther out from town.
 Some are 55+ age restricted, while many others are open to anyone, but in effect 50 plus.
-See link at top right for Directory of Active Communities.
+See link at top left for Directory of Active Communities.
 Real estate prices in the area tend to vary tremendously, reflecting the intense competition for retirees.
 Careful research will turn up bargains.
-According to the National Association of Realtors, the median price of a home during the 3rd quarter of 2021, was $308,300 in the Myrtle Beach-Conway-North Myrtle Beach area.
+According to the National Association of Realtors, the median price of a home during the 2nd quarter of 2022, was $367,400 in the Myrtle Beach-Conway-North Myrtle Beach area.
 Property taxes are are based upon 4%-6% of appraised market value multiplied by a millage rate between 100 to 200.
 Typical taxes for a full time resident under 65 for a home valued at $150,000 would be about $900 and $500 for someone over 65.
 Homeowners 65 and over can be eligible for a $50,000 homestead exemption.